The pros and cons of 0% APR credit cards

 Key takeaways

-- A 0 percent intro APR card can help you consolidate and pay down debt faster, without interest payments, if you are disciplined in how you use it
+• A 0 percent intro APR card can help you consolidate and pay down debt faster — without interest payments — if you're disciplined in how you use it.

-- These cards come with a balance transfer fee typically and you could also lose the 0 percent intro APR if you are late with a payment
+• These cards typically come with a balance transfer fee, and you risk losing the 0 percent intro APR if you're late with a payment.

-Whether any credit card will positively impact your finances depends on how you use it.
+Whether any credit card can positively affect your finances depends on how you use it.
 A 0 percent intro APR or balance transfer card can be a godsend if you make the right moves.
 If not, you could regret signing up for years to come.

-Before you choose a credit card in this niche, it can help to know the potential advantages and disadvantages you’ll face.
-Not only can this inform your decision when it comes to which new card to get, but arming yourself with information can help you avoid ending up worse off than when you started.
+Before you compare and choose a 0 percent APR credit card, it can help to know the potential advantages and disadvantages of these cards.
+Not only can this inform your decision when it comes to which new card to get, but arming yourself with information can help you avoid ending up in worse debt than you began with.

 Pros of 0% intro APR credit cards